-In this article, Susan Lynch-Smith, Head of Business Development, Douglas CDMO, discusses the critical role these partnerships play in R&D and drug development.
+In this article, Susan Lynch-Smith, Head of Business Development at Douglas CDMO, explores the pivotal role that CRO, CMO, and CDMO collaborations play in advancing R&D, accelerating drug development timelines, and supporting commercialization efforts.

 The journey of drug development and manufacturing is complex and involves numerous components.
 From initial discovery to market commercialization, each phase requires not only strict compliance with regulatory standards but also careful attention to safety, efficacy, scalability, and market demand.